 Keep Calm and Speak Up

-I know some of you come from a culture where you're not supposed to speak up or disagree with the elders.
-I come from a similar culture, and it's a struggle for me too.
+I know that in some cultures you're not supposed to speak up or disagree with the elders.
+I come from a similar culture, and it's a struggle for me, too.

 But in the end, this is not about how she feels about you.
 It's about how you feel about you.
-Cultivate the integrity and the strength of character.
+Cultivate peace of mind, integrity and strength of character.
 It'll help you face any critic that comes your way.